dgroomes/java-columnar-query-engine/README.md

   been inspired by [Kuzu](https://github.com/kuzudb/kuzu) which is a property graph database but it has schemas (which I like) so doesn't that make it a traditional object database?
 I tried to build Kuzu from source but had issues (it's extremely new; so that's ok) so maybe I'll try Realm (although it's also C++ so I'm scared).
+* Foreign Memory API (stretch goal)
+  * I want to lay the memory out not in arrays or objects but in contiguous chunks of off-heap memory.
+See [JEP 442: Foreign Function & Memory API (Third Preview)](https://openjdk.org/jeps/442).
+* Vectorization (stretch goal)
+  * I want to at least vaguely think about vectorized CPU computation in light of Java's [(incubating) vector API](https://openjdk.org/jeps/426).
+I probably won't implement to this because it's kind of beyond me plus I don't know if it even applies.

 Apache Arrow is the natural choice for modeling in-memory columnar data in 2023 but I've already learned that in my other repository: <https://github.com/dgroomes/arrow-playground>.
 It has strong reference implementations for Java,